Updated on July 27, 2021

 2. Plan for Technical Difficulties

 Even with a tech-savvy crowd, there might be technical issues during an online event.
-Try to anticipate any potential problems, such as your Internet connection going out or your microphone shutting off in the middle of your wedding vows.
+Try to anticipate any potential problems, such as your Internet connection going out or your microphone shutting off.

 3. Set a Time Limit for the Event